Train hard and eat with intelligence and you will get the results you are looking for.

 Is essential recharge muscular glycogen stores before exercise to be able to perform better, reduce fatigue and also avoid possible hypoglycaemia leading to dizziness.

-Of course it will depend on the intensity and duration of the exercise, but recent studies show that the essential macronutrients are carbohydrates along with proteins.
+Of course, it will depend on the intensity and duration of exercise, but the latest studies show that the essential macronutrients are carbohydrates along with proteins.
 The combination of these increases both muscle protein synthesis and performance, due to the energy supplied by carbohydrates.

 4.- Wait too long after the exercise to eat

 A topic that generates much controversy, however, recover after having completed the exercise becomes more and more important especially if you train several times a week or even 2 times a day.
-Studies show that the perfect combination is fast assimilating carbohydrates + lean proteins, since at this moment the sensitivity to insulin is doubled, that is, the result will be more glycogen stored.
-Therefore, you have more energy when you go to do the next training and you recover before, fundamental if what you are looking for is to improve performance.
-Glycogen stores and the availability of amino acids in blood are the keys to the best recovery, something that is achieved if we plan well after training our diet.
+Studies show that the perfect combination is fast assimilating carbohydrates + lean proteinsSince at this time insulin sensitivity is doubled, that is, the result will be more stored glycogen.
+Therefore, you have more energy when you go to perform the next training session and you recover sooner, essential if what you are looking for is to improve performance.
+The glycogen stores and the availability of amino acids in the blood will be the keys to the best recovery, something that is achieved if our diet is well planned after training.